 - Auto Parts -Automotive Fluids other than oil – Oil Filters – Antifreeze

 - Plastic grocery bags – many area stores will accept plastic bags to recycle

 - Business or Commercial Waste – Regular Household Trash

-Although we are accepting tree limbs and brush, we will not accept leaves or grass.
-These items can be recycled at Rumpke Sanitary Landfill on Saturdays & Sundays from 11:30 AM – 5:00 PM through November of each year.
+Although we are accepting yard waste, these items can also be recycled at Rumpke Sanitary Landfill on Saturdays & Sundays from 11:30 AM – 5:00 PM through November of each year.
 Call Hamilton County Recycling & Solid Waste Hotline at 513.946.7766 for more information or visit www.hamiltoncountyrecycles.org .

 *The Colerain Township Police Department has a prescription drug disposal drop box located in their lobby at 4200 Springdale Road.
 Please Call 513.321.COPS for additional information.

 Household Hazardous Waste

 Hamilton County Recycling and Solid Waste District has information to help residents of Hamilton County dispose of their Household Hazardous Waste.
 For more information, click here.